PaNOSC-ViNYL/ase/doc/ase/surface.rst

-If you need other surfaces than the ones above, the easiest is to look in the source file surface.py, and adapt one of the existing functions.  *Please* contribute any such function that you make either by cheking it into SVN or by mailing it to the developers.
+If you need other surfaces than the ones above, the easiest is to look in the source file surface.py, and adapt one of the existing functions.  *Please* contribute any such function that you make either by checking it into SVN or by mailing it to the developers.

 Adding adsorbates